devedse/DeveImageOptimizerWPF/README.md

 https://papas-best.com/

 Some other advantages of my application are the use of a modern programming language (debatable I know :smile:) C#.
-And having fully automated builds and releases using Chocolatey:
+And having fully automated builds and releases using AppVeyor and Chocolatey:

 https://chocolatey.org/packages/DeveImageOptimizerWPF